 You have to +decide when to disclose that information, though.

-- Saying your maximum offer will incentivize the seller to sell for that number if he planned to do it for less (You can lie with a lower estimate).
+- Saying your maximum offer will incentivize the seller to sell for that number if he planned to do it for less.

 - If you say your number is negotiable, you’re admitting sellers you’re giving them a bad deal.
 Don’t say anything else until they respond to your price.